 To ensure that you have a good chance of getting pregnant, it is important that the best quality embryo is selected for transfer and all remaining good quality embryos are frozen and stored for use if the first transfer is not successful.

-Embryos can be transferred back to your womb at different times of their development.
-This may help to decide which embryo has the best chance of carrying on developing to establish a pregnancy.
+Embryos can be transferred into your womb at different stages of their development.
+This may help decide which embryo has the best chance of carrying on developing to establish a pregnancy.

 They do this by applying a system of grading, using criteria for early stage embryos such as: